-Discover the fascinating science happening all around us at a Science Café series this Fall 2013, brought to you by UA Science.
+Discover the fascinating science happening all around us at a Science Café series this Spring 2014, brought to you by UA Science.
 A Science Café brings the community together with a UA scientist in a casual setting.
 You’ll learn about the latest research, get to know the people doing science, and have the opportunity to ask lots of questions.
 We have four separate series at different locations this fall, all with their own themes for fascinating science discussions.
 Come join the conversation!

 All Cafés begin at 6:00 pm. and go until 7:30 p.m.

 To sign up to receive emails about upcoming Cafés, click here to visit our MailChimp sign up form (link opens in new window).

 Downtown Science Café

 “Follow The Water”

 Where: Magpie's Gourmet Pizza

 605 N. 4th Ave., Tucson, AZ 85705